 Do you prefer sweet or salty?
 We prefer sweet, which is why we recommend swimming in the angelic waters of the Russian River.
 A dip in the river will wash away your daily stress and refresh you.
 It’s also much better than swimming in the sea because there will be no crabs here!

-Rent a kayak and paddle your way through the rapids like a pro, or maybe go canoeing for a sweet, relaxing trip across the waters.
+Rent a kayak and paddle through the rapids like a pro, or maybe go canoeing for a sweet, relaxing trip across the waters.

 Hike San Francisco’s natural wonderland: Mount Tampalis.
-Soaring high at 2574 feet, mount tam is what dreams are made of, with its beautiful views and an endless list of activities to do!
+Soaring high at 2574 feet, Mount Tam is what dreams are made of, with its beautiful views and endless activities!

-It is the tallest peak in all of Marin County and has the most diverse relief features: from tall redwood trees and fresh green grasslands to breathtaking azure waters and vast hills.
+It is the tallest peak in Marin County and has the most diverse relief features, from tall redwood trees and fresh green grasslands to breathtaking azure waters and vast hills.

 Are you eager to look at these views?
-You’re in luck because there are a bunch of ways you can reach and traverse the mountains.
-Many people like to cycle or drive through the enchanting mist that lines the trails.
-You can also trek or hike through mount tam to see its natural wonders up close.
+You’re in luck because you can reach and traverse the mountains in many ways.
+Many like to cycle or drive through the enchanting mist that lines the trails.
+You can also trek or hike through Mount Tam to see its natural wonders up close.

-On your hike, you can also have a picnic or go wildlife watching.
-As you reach the top, visit the East Peak Visitor Center, where you can get some fantastic merchandise and fill yourself up with food.
-Also, check out the outdoor theatre, the Mountain theatre, if you like plays.
+You can also have a picnic or go wildlife-watching on your hike.
+As you reach the top, visit the East Peak Visitor Center, where you can get some fantastic merchandise and enjoy food.
+Also, check out the outdoor theatre, the Mountain Theatre, if you like plays.

-All in all, this majestic hill will give you a great experience, filled with thrilling activities and scenic views.
-This is why visiting mount tam should be high on your bucket list of things to do in bay area.
-You can check it out on your way to Golden gate bridge, which is located south of mount tam.
+This majestic hill will give you a great experience of thrilling activities and scenic views.
+You can check it out on your way to Golden Gate Bridge, located south of Mount Tam.

-8. See Cultural Artworks at Asian Art Museum- Things to Do in Bay Area
+8. See Cultural Artworks at Asian Art Museum

-Experience a multitude of cultures by visiting one of the top cultural attractions in the bay area.
-With over 18,000 artworks on display, this San Francisco Museum encompasses Asian art inspired by Indian, Chinese, Filipino, Turkish, and other cultures.
+Experience many cultures by visiting one of the top cultural attractions in the Bay Area.
+With over 18,000 artworks, the Asian Art Museum encompasses Asian art inspired by Indian, Chinese, Filipino, Turkish, and other cultures.
 This art ranges from ornate and detailed sculptures to exquisite paintings.

 It’ll take you 2-3 hours to go through the museum.
 Go on a weekday as there will be less rush here.
-The museum is closed on Tuesdays and Wednesdays so keep that in mind.
-Other important details are on the Asian art museum website.
+Don’t forget to check the important details on the Asian Art Museum website.

-The Asian art museum is a must-see among the various things to do in bay area for those who love a mix of art and culture.
+The Asian Art Museum is a must-see among the various things to do in the Bay Area for those who love a mix of art and culture.
 As you enter, you’ll see multiple art galleries and be able to explore exhibitions of statues, videos, paintings, and multiple other forms of Asian art.
-It is truly an amazing representation and appreciation of Asian culture.
+It is truly a fantastic representation and appreciation of Asian culture.

 We won’t give any more spoilers.
 See this cultural wonder for yourself.
 Also, be sure to check out the cafe and the museum store.

-9. Go Wine Tasting at Sonoma Farm Trails- Things to Do in Bay Area
+9. Go Wine Tasting at Sonoma Farm Trails

 Sonoma County has it all: pristine beaches, lush oak, redwood forests, and vast hills.
 However, in the heart of it all is Sonoma country’s sweet secret, the Sonoma farm trails.

-Visit Sonoma county’s untouched haven.
-You’ll love the smell of fresh tomatoes, the sights of golden marigolds glowing in the sun, and the kind of cool breeze that sweeps your hair away.
+Visit Sonoma County’s untouched haven.
+You’ll love the smell of fresh tomatoes, the sights of golden marigolds glowing in the sun, and the cool breeze that sweeps your hair away.

 Located in Sonoma County, the Sonoma farm trails were created by farmers to help tourists and visitors learn about food production and agriculture.
 Other than touring the farms, you can also taste samples of crops!
 Go wine tasting, eat juicy fruits, or try samples of sugarcane.

-What’s more is that there are also U-pick farms where you can pick your fruits and vegetables, rather than buying from the market.
+Moreover, there are also U-pick farms where you can pick your fruits and vegetables rather than buy from the market.

 Celebrate your festivals with even more pizzazz by picking your Christmas trees or Halloween pumpkins from these farms.

-You can ask for a map or guide from the trail members to see where you can taste samples, find wineries, go to workshops or buy fruits and veggies from farmer markets.
+You can ask for a map or guide from the trail members to see where you can taste samples, find wineries, go to workshops, or buy fruits and veggies from farmer’s markets.

 So, what are you waiting for?
 Drive to Sonoma County now!

-We didn’t forget about the foodies, which is why we recommend china town to those who love finger foods.
-From dumplings to spring rolls to honey chili potatoes, SF’s china town offers authentic Chinese dishes.
+We didn’t forget about the foodies, so we recommend China Town to those who love finger foods.
+SF’s Chinatown offers authentic Chinese dishes from dumplings to spring rolls to honey chili potatoes.

-Other than the foods, everything else-from, from the architecture, the culture, and the festivals- are inspired by the Chinese people’s lifestyle.
+Besides the food, everything else- from the architecture, the culture, and the festivals- is inspired by the Chinese people’s lifestyle.
 This is an excellent way for Chinese immigrants to feel at home and experience their culture.
-American tourists are also fond of visiting Chinatown and indulging themselves in this city and its culture.
+American tourists also enjoy visiting Chinatown and indulging themselves in its culture.

-China town is a must-see for those who love scenic views and authentic Chinese food!
-If you’re more into Mexican though, you should check out Fruitvale in the east bay area.
+Chinatown is a must-see for those who love scenic views and authentic Chinese food!
+If you’re more into Mexican, you should check out Fruitvale in the East Bay area.

 Are you obsessed with pretty views?
 Rodeo Beach is a great sight for sore eyes.

-Located in Marin County, Rodeo beach is a part of the golden gate national recreational area.
+In Marin County, Rodeo Beach is a part of the Golden Gate National Recreational Area.
 Lined with colored pebbles, this beach is famous for its unique features.
 It has rocky sand and is enclosed by the Rodeo Lagoon.
-Visitors love to come here to have a picnic or go surfing in the ocean.
+Visitors love coming here to have a picnic or surf the ocean.
 Some like to sunbathe and view the enchanting sights of the beach that are not visible on other beaches.

 Observe the beautiful hues of yellow, orange, pink, and blue that can be observed as the sun melts into the ocean.
 The red and green pebbles that line the dark sand add to the vibrant, colorful vibe of the beach.
 Waves crashing into the rocks make for perfect views.
 The weather is great too, due to the cool breeze and warm sunlight.

-Due to the rocks and strong currents, Rodeo beach is not safe for swimming.
-However, visitors can enjoy a bunch of different activities like surfing and sunbathing.
+Due to the rocks and strong currents, Rodeo Beach is not safe for swimming.
+However, visitors can enjoy many different activities like surfing and sunbathing.
 You can also fly kites, go hiking, or bird watching.

-With so many diverse activities to do, the bathe y area won’t disappoint.
-From going old school and visiting farms to checking out high-tech firms, there is a vast range of things to do in the bay area for every kind of person.
+With so many diverse activities, the Bathey area won’t disappoint.
+From going old school and visiting farms to checking out high-tech firms, there is a vast range of things to do in the Bay Area for every kind of person.

 The Bay area is a natural wonder, a hub of art and culture, and the go-to place for adventure junkies.
 It has also reshaped technology with its abundance of leading tech firms.

-With so much to see and do, the bay area is bustling with tourists.
-Don’t miss out on the fun that so many people are having here, or you’ll get FOMO.
+With so much to see and do, the Bay Area is bustling with tourists.
+Don’t miss out on the fun that so many people have here, or you’ll get FOMO.
 Book a ticket to this beautiful place now!